prob-design/bivariate/README.md

 Using these arguments, two Bivariate objects are created for $$X_0, X_1$$ and $$X_1, X_2$$.
 The conditional copula and the two bivariate copulas are then used to sample the copula $$C_{0,2}$$ of $$X_0, X_2$$.

+**Note**: the current version only applies if all the (conditional) copulas are normal.
+Other special cases (and treatment of the sampling) should be implemented for generalization.

 A key method of the Multivariate class is `bivariate_plot` which allows to plot a (limit-state) function and the multivariate joint distribution's contours in a given bivariate plan. `x_index` and `y_index` are the indices of the variables taken for the plot's x and y axes: for instance, `x_index`=1 and `y_index`=0 positions the plot in the plane